sphanit/cohan_planner_multi/README.md

 # Noetic Devel

-Please checkout to noetic_devel for using the system in Ubuntu 20.04
+Please checkout to noetic-devel for using the system in Ubuntu 20.04

 # CoHAN Planner Multi